Iblouse/Proactive-churn-prevention/blog_post.md

 ---

-## Part 2.5: Why Prediction Power Alone Isn't Enough
+## Part 2.5: From Prediction to Action—The Actionability Gap

 This is a critical insight that separates academic ML from business-impactful ML: **the best predictors aren't always the best intervention targets.**